 - a.
 All pages in the SOQ (other than pages of pre-existing or third party materials, such as published financial statements or letters of support) shall be printed on 8-1/2" x 11" sized white paper with at least 1" margins, provided that 11" x 17" pages are allowed for schematics, organizational charts, other drawings or schedules, but not for narrative text. - b.
 SOQs should be printed on recycled paper to the extent possible, although failure to do so will not be considered a "fail" for purposes of the Pass/Fail Evaluation.
 Double sided printing is also encouraged wherever appropriate. - c.
 Subject to Section 1.1.1.d of these General Requirements: - i. fonts used in the SOQ (other than for text in any pre-existing or third party materials, such as published financial statements or letters of support, or on the cover and spine of any ring binder) shall be (A) no smaller than twelve-point (or 9-point font in any table, graphic or chart), (B) any of standard-form Arial, Helvetica or Times New Roman and (C) in black (other than in any heading, table or graphic); and - ii. line spacing (paragraph formatting) shall have 0 points before each line, 6 points after each line (other than in any table, graphic, chart or Form) and use "single line" spacing. - d.
-Text in any Forms should retain the format of the template provided by the Procuring Authorities.
+Text in any Forms or Annexes should retain the format of the template provided by the Procuring Authorities, excluding the instructions box (which may be deleted).
+Proposers may insert page breaks in Forms or Annexes for presentation purposes, provided that such page breaks do not result in any completed Form or Annex exceeding any applicable page limit.